ellenxtan/ifedtree/README.md

 # ifedtree

-R package `ifedtree` and replication codes for paper "**A Tree-based Federated Learning Approach for Personalized Treatment Effect Estimation from Heterogeneous Data Sources**" [[arxiv]](https://arxiv.org/abs/2103.06261), which has recently been accepted by ICML 2022 for publication.
+R package `ifedtree` and replication codes for paper "**A Tree-based Model Averaging Approach for Personalized Treatment Effect Estimation from Heterogeneous Data Sources**" [[arxiv]](https://arxiv.org/abs/2103.06261), which has recently been accepted by **ICML 2022** for publication.
-An earlier version received Honorable Mention in the ASA Student Paper Award competition (SLDS section) at JSM 2021.
+An earlier version received the Student Research Award at the 35th New England Statistics Symposium and Honorable Mention Award in the ASA Student Paper Award competition (SLDS section) at JSM 2021.

 ## Package installation